efiens/blog.efiens.com/content/post/for-efiens-member-how-to-write-blog-post-copy/index.md

 This blog.efiens.com will not stop here, we will add more features to this blog, since it support many many features, we can add `talks`, `publication` section to our blog.

 Eventually, this blog become a wikipedia for us, the collection of our knowledge.

+### I want to add a feature picture ?

+Simple.
+Add picture in the `content/post/this-is-a-post` directory, name it `featured.jpg` or `featured.png`, then it will work.

 ## Conclusion